role learning roadmap

 Portfolio proof

-a lab where you configure a firewall, set up monitoring, and document detecting and responding to a simulated intrusion
+A lab where you configure a firewall, set up monitoring, and document detecting and responding to a simulated intrusion

 Credential posture